astrohart/MFR/MFR.Managers.Solutions/README.md

 | Name | Type | Description |
 | ---- | ---- | ----------- |
 | folder | [System.String](http://msdn.microsoft.com/query/dev14.query?appId=Dev14IDEF1&l=EN-US&k=k:System.String 'System.String') | (Required.)
 String containing the fully-qualified pathname of a
-folder that should be scanned for *.sln files. |
+folder that should be scanned for `*.sln` files. |

-<a name='M-MFR-Objects-Managers-Solutions-VisualStudioSolutionService-GetLoadedSolutionsInFolder-System-String-'></a>
+<a name='M-MFR-Managers-Solutions-VisualStudioSolutionService-GetLoadedSolutionsInFolder-System-String-'></a>
 ### GetLoadedSolutionsInFolder(folder) `method`

 ##### Summary

-Scans the folder whose path is provided in the `folder` parameter for *.sln files, and, for each file located, determines whether a running instance of Visual Studio has it loaded.
+Scans the folder whose path is provided in the `folder` parameter for `*.sln` files, and, for each file located, determines whether a running instance of Visual Studio has it loaded.